- Regular price

 Meet Marysol Swett+

 Marysol Swett, a graduate of the University of Chile with a Bachelor of Science in Business and a postgraduate degree in Computerized Auditing, has been teaching for 23 years.
-She has taught middle school, high school, and college classes.
+She has taught junior high, high school, and college classes.
 She has been a part of the American Heritage School faculty for 15 years, teaching high school Spanish and tutoring in math (Algebra1, Algebra 2, and Geometry).

 Additional Course Information+